ProtocolONE/ptah-docs/content/docs/add-section.md

 ***

 {{< hint >}}
-To remove a section, click the *Bucket icon* at the end of the section title on Settings Panel.
+- To remove a section, click to select the section.
+- Click the *Delete section button* at the end of the sections list.
 {{< /hint >}}

 {{< figure src="/images/ptah-editor-remove-section.png">}}